-Community Mediation Maryland’s vision is for every Maryland citizen to have awareness of and access to an affordable, high quality community mediation service.
-CMM advances community mediation in Maryland through educating the public, training, networking, research and creating new centers.
+Community Mediation Maryland's vision is for every Maryland resident to have awareness of and access to affordable, high-quality community mediation services.

 Mediation is a conflict resolution process in which mediators help participants have a difficult conversation, get clear about what's important to everyone, and make decisions that meet the needs of those involved.
 In mediation, people speak for themselves and make their own decisions.

 In early 2006, MACRO (Maryland Mediation and Conflict Resolution Office) sponsored a project titled, "How Shall We Mediate Thee?".
 In this project, the same fictional dispute was mediated by several mediation models, which are used in MD.
 Lorig Charkoudian & Erricka Bridgeford are seen here, providing a demo for Community Mediation Maryland's Inclusive model of mediation.

 Non-judgmental: Mediators listen, ask questions, and try to clarify what’s important to everyone.
 They don’t give advice, won’t decide who’s right or wrong, and they won’t take sides

 Confidentiality: Mediators maintain confidentiality except for issues of child abuse, elder abuse and credible threats of violence.
 Mediation contents are inadmissible as evidence in civil court hearings.
 Mediators destroy their notes at the end of the mediation.